rustecs/mad_devices/README.md

 test task
 too hard for my opinion
 i don't make it for them
-but some task a interesting will solve some for fun
+but some task are interesting will solve some for fun